pieface-/3dsphysicssandbox/README.md

 ###Current Features:
 - Manipulate multiple different sized squares with the stylus
 - Objects will bounce off of each other
-- The squares are affected by gravity, with walls, and friction
+- The squares are affected by gravity, with walls and friction
 - Modifiable gravity, collision elasticity, and friction values
+- Collisions calculation uses momentum of squares
 - Take a screenshot
 - Control gravity by tilting 3ds (accelerometer)
 - Move camera with circle pad